adamczyk777/jimp_exercises/tests/lib/gtest-1.8.0/googletest/docs/V1_5_FAQ.md

       ASSERT_EQ(5, Bar());
     }
 ```
-If you prefer one death test per test method, you can write your tests in that style too, but we don't want to impose that on the users.
+If you prefer one death out per out method, you can write your tests in that style too, but we don't want to impose that on the users.
 The fewer artificial limitations the better.
   * `ASSERT_DEATH` can reference local variables in the current function, and you can decide how many death tests you want based on run-time information.
 For example,
 ```
     const int count = GetCount();  // Only known at run time.